abidali671/digital-dialogue/prompts.md

 3) Choose a structure that answers those questions in a logical order.
 4) Decide what the reader should be able to DO after reading.
 5) Choose the best single category from the allowed list.

+HUMAN STYLE (required)
+- Write like a skilled human who ships work: natural rhythm, mixed sentence length, clear spoken phrasing.
+- Sound like advice from practice, not a polished summary of a topic.
+- Vary section openings.
+Do not mirror the same template under every H2.
+- Use judgment calls when useful (“skip this if…”, “do this first”, “this only matters when…”).
+- Prefer concrete nouns and verbs over abstract marketing language.
+- Keep slight unevenness in structure when it helps clarity.
+Perfect symmetry often reads as generated.
+- Do not sound like ChatGPT, Gemini, or a content mill.
+If a sentence could fit any generic blog, rewrite it.
+- Never say the article is “human-written,” “AI-free,” or similar.
+Just write that way.

 ARTICLE REQUIREMENTS